 Research and treatment

-Studies conducted to diagnosehypertrophic gastritis, are of no small importance for the doctor, tk. they allow you to assign the best treatment.
-As you know, the right treatment is the key to success.
-Firstly, it is an X-ray study, by which it is possible to detect changes inherent in this form of gastritis.
-As a rule, with this procedure, the doctor can see thickened and swollen folds of the stomach mucosa.
-Secondly, this is an endoscopic study.
-In this procedure, the doctor reveals the presence of small wounds and erosions in addition to thickened folds.
-Biopsy in this case will not be reliable, because when the material is taken into the analyzed sample, only the surface cells enter, while the affected cells are located deeper.
-However, the appointment of a biopsy allows to exclude malignant formations.
-In the event that hypertrophic gastritis has mild symptoms, then it should be treated with conservative therapy.
+Research conducted for diagnosishypertrophic gastritis, are of great importance for the doctor, because they allow to prescribe the optimal treatment.
+As is known, correctly selected treatment is the key to success.
+Firstly, this is an X-ray examination, with the help of which it is possible to detect changes inherent in this form of gastritis.
+As a rule, during this procedure the doctor can see thickened and edematous folds of the gastric mucosa.
+Secondly, this is an endoscopic examination.
+During this procedure the doctor detects in addition to thickened folds the presence of small wounds and erosions.
+A biopsy in this case will not be reliable, because when taking material, only superficial cells get into the analyzed sample, while the affected cells are located deeper.
+However, the appointment of a biopsy allows to exclude malignant tumors.
+If hypertrophic gastritis has mild symptoms, then it should be treated with conservative therapy.
 It implies the following:

 • a diet with high protein content,